issues2000

 Q [to V.P.
 Biden]: A national security official said that there was constant pressure from the Obama White House to produce figures showing the troop surge was working, "despite hard evidence to the contrary."
 What do you say to that?

-Joe Biden: Since 2009, go back and look, I was on the opposite side of that with the Pentagon.
+Joe Biden: Since 2009, I was on the opposite side of that with the Pentagon.
 I can speak to it now is because it's been published.
-It's been published thoroughly.
 I'm the guy, from the beginning, who argued that it was a big, big mistake to surge forces to Afghanistan, period.
-We should not have done it and I argued against it constantly.
+I argued against it constantly.

 Sen. Bernie Sanders: Joe, you're also the guy who helped lead us into the disastrous war in Iraq.
 What we need to do, is I think, rethink the entire war on terror.
+We have lost thousands of our own men and women, brave soldiers.
+Hundreds of thousands, if not millions of people, have been killed abroad or forced to leave their countries.
 It is time right now, that we bring this world together, to try to end these endless wars and address the root causes, which are causing these wars.

 I was wrong on my vote for Afghan War; remove all troops